Jeimer Candelario Player Props: Nationals vs. Royals

-The Washington Nationals, including Jeimer Candelario and his .769 slugging percentage over his past 10 games, battle starting pitcher Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Friday at 8:10 PM ET.
+On Saturday, Jeimer Candelario (.455 on-base percentage in past 10 games, 137 points above season-long percentage) and the Washington Nationals play the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 4:10 PM ET.

-In his last appearance, he went 1-for-4 with a double and an RBI against the Padres.
+In his most recent game he had a one-hit showing (1-for-5) against the Royals.

 Jeimer Candelario Game Info & Props vs. the Royals